Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

 Don’t forget your camera/phone!!
 On a calm day, Moke Lake has mirror-like reflections of the surrounding mountains.
 It’s a great photo opportunity

 Moke Lake is in its own little world, hidden in the valley below the mountain ranges.
-But there’s a few other activities that you can do here, besides walking.
+But there’s a few other activities that you can do here, besides the Moke Lake track.

-Kayaking and fishing are allowed in Moke Lake – just remember to get your reflection photos before you disturb the calm waters!
+You can also go fishing and Kayaking on Moke Lake, just remember to get your reflection photos before you disturb the calm waters!

 You can also cycle the Moke Lake Loop Track if you fancy a challenge on the 200m incline.